TypeScript RPC Client

 The TypeScript RPC client is generated from the following templates:

-- cjs, mjs (requires schemaCjs) - compiled CJS and ESM modules with typescript definitions; used by default at Composed Client;
+requiresschemaCjs and openapiCjs) - compiled CJS and ESM modules with TypeScript definitions; used by default in the composed client; - ts (

-For more info, check the client templates documentation.
+For more information, see the client templates documentation.